Randy Fine

 Randall Adam Fine (born April 20, 1974) is an American politician and former gambling industry executive serving as the U.S. representative for Florida's 6th congressional district since April 2025.
 A member of the Republican Party, he previously served in the Florida Senate from 2024 to 2025 and in the Florida House of Representatives from 2016 to 2024.
 His congressional district covers a six-county area that includes Daytona Beach.

-Born in Arizona and raised in Kentucky, Fine graduated from Harvard University with a bachelor's degree in government and earned a Master of Business Administration (M.B.A.) degree from Harvard Business School.
+Born in Arizona and raised in Kentucky, Fine graduated from Harvard University with a bachelor's degree in government and earned a Master of Business Administration (M.B.A.) degree from Harvard Business School in 1996.
 After working for McKinsey & Company and later as a teaching fellow at Harvard, Fine became a corporate executive working in the casino gambling industry.
-In 2016, Fine was elected to the Florida House of Representatives in his first of four consecutive elections.
-In 2024, Fine was elected to the Florida Senate from the 19th district, representing most of Brevard County.

-Following Mike Waltz's resignation from Congress to become U.S. national security advisor, Fine won the election for the U.S. House of Representatives in the 2025 special election which Waltz had vacated.
+In 2016, Fine was elected to the Florida House of Representatives, serving until his election to the Florida Senate in 2024.
+After Mike Waltz's resignation from Congress in 2025 to become U.S. national security advisor, Fine changed his residence and won the special election for the seat with the endorsement of President Donald Trump.
+He is a member of the House Freedom Caucus and the Republican Study Committee.

-Known for his "bare-knuckle style of politics", Fine is a social conservative and a staunch ally of President Donald Trump.
-Regarded by his supporters as "the future of Republican Jewish politics", he has been accused of making many statements characterized as anti-Palestinian, Islamophobic, and anti-LGBT.
+Fine has a long history of anti-Palestinian and anti-Muslim remarks.
+His comments have led to strong backlash, including calls to resign, from Democratic politicians and some conservatives.

-Early life and education
+Early life

-Fine was born in a Jewish family in Tucson, Arizona.
+Randall Adam Fine was born on April 20, 1974, to a Jewish family in Tucson, Arizona.
 Fine's father, H. Alan Fine, a graduate of MIT, was a professor of engineering at the University of Kentucky.
 His mother, Harriet, who had been a junior high school science teacher, died in 2024 after suffering from Alzheimer's disease.

 Fine was raised in Lexington, Kentucky, and graduated from Henry Clay High School in 1992, where he was co-valedictorian.
-He spent his 11th grade year of high school in 1990–91 as a page of the United States House of Representatives; upon being chosen, he said "I can't think of anywhere else I'd rather be next year than Washington on the floor of the House of Representatives."
+He spent his 11th grade year of high school in 1990–91 as a page of the United States House of Representatives.
+Upon being chosen, he was quoted to have said, "I can't think of anywhere else I'd rather be next year than Washington on the floor of the House of Representatives."
 During the summers of 1991 and 1992, he was an intern for U.S. representative Robert Dornan (R-CA).

-Fine graduated from Harvard University, where he earned a Bachelor of Arts in government magna cum laude in 1996.
+Fine attended Harvard University for his undergraduate studies.
 In 1995, he was chair of the Harvard University Undergraduate Council student affairs committee.
 While an undergraduate, he was active in student politics, and was accused of election financial improprieties by what he said was an anonymous source in a smear campaign.
-He then attended and graduated from Harvard Business School (HBS), where he earned a Master of Business Administration (M.B.A.) with high honors in 1998.
+Fine received his undergraduate degree in 1996, graduating magna cum laude with a Bachelor of Arts in government.He went on to earn a Master of Business Administration from Harvard Business School (HBS), earning high honors with this achievement in 1998.
 At HBS, he was named a Baker Scholar, Harvard's highest award for academic achievement.